kubernetes/kops/docs/state.md

 ### Client configuration

-The `kops` CLI only expects `VAULT_TOKEN` environment variable set to a valid token.
+The `kops` CLI only expects the `VAULT_TOKEN` environment variable to be set to a valid token.
 You can use any authentication method to obtain a token and then set it manually if the authentication method does not do that automatically.